-We all know that exercise is one of the best things that we can do for our body.
-It can lead to fantastic physical changes (through reductions in fat mass and increases in muscle mass), while also resulting in significant increases in health (including reduced risk of metabolic disease and cardiovascular disease)
+We all know that exercise is one of the best things that we can do for our bodies.
+It can lead to fantastic physical changes (through reductions in fat mass and increases in muscle mass), while also resulting in significant increases in health (including reduced risk of metabolic disease and cardiovascular disease).

-Hell, exercise has even shown to lead to large improvements in mental health.
+Hell, exercise has even been shown to lead to large improvements in mental health.

 But one factor that is rarely considered is the impact that exercise can increase your confidence.

 You see, the act of exercising in itself can cause a huge rush of endorphins into the bloodstream.
 This can lead to improved mental clarity, reduced feelings of stress, and increased sensations of happiness and content – all of which can greatly increase our sense of confidence in the short term

 Moreover, the process of improving our own body through hard work and dedication is incredibly rewarding – and in doing so we can greatly improve both our confidence and self-belief.

 Within this, our exercise selection can actually play an important role in how we feel both during and after exercise – some of which are much more beneficial than others.

 This leads us nicely into the topic of today’s post!
 In this article I will outline seven key exercises that you can use to boost your confidence!